 It's easy for common sight problems to go undetected in kids.
 Here's how to spot the issues and when to go for an eye test.

-Common sight problems can go undetected without an eye test.
+1 in 5 children have an undetected vision problem1.
 Untreated vision problems can result in hurdles to learning, causing frustration and developmental delays, so it’s important to get your child’s eyes checked if you suspect an issue.

 Regular optometry reviews can also pick up rare life-threatening conditions such as retinoblastoma or papilloedema.